marideguia/ghost-post/README.md

 cd ghost-post/server
 npm install
-npm install mysql2 jsonwebtoken bcrypt sequelize cors mongoose knex nodemon body-parser express mysql npm start
+npm install mysql2 jsonwebtoken bcrypt sequelize cors mongoose knex nodemon body-parser express mysql Download Mysql then you may need to create a new user and grant them all permissions Then create database called "GhostPost"
+Add database user information in the server/config.json file Change username and password in the development object to the log in credentials you specified for the user above npm start
 ```